nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `tag INDEX t/TAG_NAME`

-* Adds the tag to the client at the specific `INDEX`
+* Adds the tag to the client at the specific `INDEX`.
 * The tag names should be alphanumeric.
 They should not contain any spaces or special characters.
-* Only one tag can be added at once
+* Only one tag can be added at once.
-* Adding a tag that has the same tag name as a pre-existing tag will override the original tag
+* Adding a tag that has the same tag name as a pre-existing tag will override the original tag..

 Example:
 - `tag 1 t/urgent`